gonzalo-munillag/Blog/My_implementations/Global_sensitivity/README.md

 I am however far from certain of my hypothesis for the intuition behind a larger hamming distance.

-**Contributions**:
+## Contributions of the notebook
 1. I programmed a function that calculates the bounded and unbounded sensitivity of a dataset formed by numeric columns- Additionally, it allows you to vary the hamming distance.
 Its empirical nature will not allow it to scale well, i.e., the function creates all possible neighboring datasets, with k less or more records (for unbounded DP) and with the same amount of records but changing k values (bounded DP).
 Where k is the hamming distance.
 The function calculates the query result for each possible neighboring dataset, then calculates all possible L1 norms, and then chooses the maximum.
 That will be the sensitivity defined in DP.
 2. The sensitivity can be calculated for most of the basic queries: mean, median, percentile, sum, var, std, count*.

 I tried for differente domains, bounded and unbounded sensitivities, different hamming distances.
-If oyu are impatient, you can go directly to the [results](#results)
+If you are impatient, you can go directly to the [results](#results).

+## Conclusions from results

+1. Increasing the hamming distance will increase the sensitivities, it makes sense as the larger the amount of elements you can include, the more outliers will be present in the neighboring datasets, increasing the L1 norm.
+2. This increase in sensitivitiy in turn will increase the noise added.
+Whether this is helpful or unhelpful (as the hamming distance multiplies the chosen epsilon in the defintion of DP), needs further study.
+On the one hand, having a larger hamming distance will make the probability ratio more distinguishable (undesirable), but at the same time, the randomized mechanisms will contain more noise.
+3. Bounded sensitivities are smaller than unbounded ones.
+4. Bounded sensitivities are more taxing to compute than unbounded ones, but that might be because of how I implemented the functions.
+5. Sensitivities in general seem to either plateau, have a logarithmic behaviour or linear.
+However, this is a large leap of faith as the number of samples is very small.

+## Use case and considerations

 I have differentiated between 2 cases:
 1. (a) The universe of possible values is based on a dataset, and the size of the released dataset is known before release, i.e. the cardinality of the universe subset.
 This scenario could be e.g. releasing a study based on some students out of all the students at a school.
 (Note: the dataset to be released cannot be larger than the dataset used for the universe, only equal or smaller).